qianweicheng/rasa/examples/rasasc/data/nlu.md

 - how do i search all my emails?
 - search doesn't  work
 - how do i do a search through all emails?
+- where is the search feature for my email account ?
+- do you have a search in email inbox feature?
+- do you guys have search feature available? i don't find way to search emails.
+- why is there no search feature?
+- how do i search me emails?
+- how do i do a search through all emails?
+- hi! how do i search for emails on your app?
+- is there a way to search.?

 ## intent:unblock_email
 - my email was blocked and need to know why and what i need to do to unblock it.